valory-xyz/open-autonomy/docs/application_deployment.md

                                   Logging level for runtime.
-  --packages-dir PATH             Path to packages dir (Use with dev mode) --open-aea-dir PATH             Path to open-aea repo (Use with dev mode) --open-autonomy-dir PATH        Path to open-autonomy repo (Use with dev
+  --packages-dir PATH             Path to packages dir (Use with dev mode) --open-aea-dir PATH             Path to open-aea repo (Use with dev mode) --aev                           Apply environment variable when loading
-                                  mode)
-  --aev                           Apply environment variable when loading
                                   service config.
   -ltm, --local-tm-setup          Use local tendermint chain setup.